acsone/click-odoo-contrib/README.rst

                                 or --msgmerge-if-new-pot are passed.
                                 [default: False]
     --width INT                 Width of lines in the generated po files.
+                                Use a negative number for no wrapping.
-    --commit / --no-commit      Git commit exported .pot files if needed.
+                                [default: number of screen columns] (see msgmerge) --commit / --no-commit      Git commit exported .pot files if needed.
                                 [default: False]
     --help                      Show this message and exit.